10 Best Incandescent Lamps

 Buying Guide

 Choosing the right incandescent lamp involves more than picking a familiar shape.
 Because incandescent technology relies on a heated filament rather than diodes, the fixture, socket, shade, and bulb must work together to produce safe, flattering light.
-Below is a practical guide to sizing, features, installation, and maintenance so you can select the best incandescent lamp for your space.
+The guide below walks through sizing, features, installation, and maintenance so you can confidently select the best incandescent lamp for your space.

 Understanding Socket and Bulb Compatibility